devandhrew/FrontendBackendDevelopment/README.md

 This project is intended to help developers quickly stand up a monolithic React/Spring Boot application.
 For the most part you can simply replace all instances of `monolithstarter` with appropriately-cased `yourprojectname` but make sure to do a Ctrl + F for `FIXME` to find places where more action is required.

-This readme assumes that you have completed the [newhire checklist](https://github.com/validityhq/we_the_engineers/tree/master/newhire).

 ## Development Setup